Michigan

 Key Timeframes

-- Warranty or one year: The repair attempts and out-of-service days must occur during the manufacturer's warranty term or within one year of delivery, whichever is earlier
+- Out-of-service clock: 30 or more cumulative days must occur during the manufacturer's warranty term or within 1 year of delivery, whichever is earlier

-- Reporting window: The consumer must first report the defect during the warranty term or within one year of delivery
+- Initial reporting window: The consumer must first report the defect during the warranty term or within one year of delivery

 - Continuing repairs: If a defect was first reported during the warranty period, repairs may continue after the warranty expires as part of the same repair attempt